4awpawz/trio/README.md

 A list with one item for each page fragment that isn't a blog article.

-All page fragments, include [blog article related page fragments](#articlescatalog) have the following properties.
+All page fragments, including [blog article related page fragments](#articlescatalog), have the following properties.

 #### path